Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Jet Substructure Extraction

-Here, $r$ corresponds to the radial distance from the jet axis, and $r_a$, $r_b$ correspond to the inner and outer radii of the given annulus~\cite{jet-shape}.
+Here, $r$ is the radial distance from the jet axis, and $r_a$, and $r_b$ are the inner and outer radii of the given annulus~\cite{jet-shape}.
 Each annulus corresponds to a bin in the jet shape plot, where $r_a$ is the left edge of the bin and $r_b$ is the right edge of the bin.

 In order to obtain the jet shape using our topic modeling results, we can simply perform a linear combination using the extracted $\kappa$ values for each bin in the jet shape:

 Here, $\rho_{\gamma+\text{jet}}(r)$ and $\rho_{\text{dijets}}(r)$ are the jet shapes for the $\gamma+\text{jet}$ and $\text{dijets}$, respectively.